Questions about the study

 You will need to download the app onto your machine, complete the tests, and then submit the results.
-There are 3 versions of the app dependent on the operating system your computer uses (Windows, iOS, Android).
-Please ensure you have downloaded the appropriate version of the app for your operating system.
-If you believe that you have done this and you are still experiencing problems, please let us know and we will look into this for you.
+There are 3 versions of the app dependent on the operating system your computer uses (Windows, iOS (for iPhone, not Mac), Android).
+Please ensure you have downloaded the appropriate version of the app for your operating system, and refer to the step-by-step download guide for assistance with this.
+If you believe that you have done this and you are still experiencing problems, please let us know at GenesCognition@addenbrookes.nhs.uk and we will look into this for you.

 What version of operating system will the app work on?

-For Windows, Microsoft® Windows Server 2008, Windows 7, Windows 8.1 Classic or Windows 10 are all supported (although support for windows 7 may be limited.)
+For Windows, Windows 10 is supported.
 For Windows 10, we suggest that you ensure you are on the latest supported platform with the latest patches (these are freely available for download).